A-star-logic/memoire/README.md

 ## Features

-- **Don't worry**: do you know about hybrid search? structRag?
-Agentic chunking?
-Context extraction in messages?
-Scaling to millions of documents? it's ok, we do it for you.
+- **Perfected document retrieval**: hybrid search, structRag, Agentic chunking, Context extraction in messages, and many more done for you.
+- **Easy API**: Send us texts, or send us link to downloadable documents, we handle the rest.
-- **Send us links**: forget about parsing word, pdfs and the gazillion document types out there, just send us a link: we download, parse and index documents for you.
+- **Document parsing**: forget about parsing html, xml, docx, pdfs and the gazillion document types out there, just send us a link: we download, parse and index documents for you.
 - **Open source**: you can see everything we do, our company is transparent.

 ## Github, contributing & issues